How to Prevent Child Injuries When Moving to a New House

 - Talk to your child about the safety rules for the new house, such as not going down any stairs without an adult, not going outside while unsupervised, and where to exit in case of an emergency, etc.

-If your child is injured in an Arizona child injury, contact the Breyer Law Offices as soon as possible.
+If your child is injured in Arizona, contact the Breyer Law Offices as soon as possible.
 We work with families who have a child that was injured in a preventable accident.
 We work to seek compensation that will help that child recover or manage any injuries that were caused.